 Median Wait (s): Average waiting time for a single transaction in seconds

-Median Wait (blocks): Average waiting time for a single transaction in seconds
+Median Wait (blocks): Average waiting time for a single transaction in blocks

 (Read more: Evolution of Cryptocurrency: What is Cryptocurrency?)

 Can I Speed Up My Transaction?

 If you’re wondering what’s the difference between a low priority and a standard priority transaction, here’s a table extracted from ETH Gas Station to help you understand better:

 You can actually choose the priority level of your transaction.
 Miners will “work on” and execute transactions that offer a higher gas price, as they’ll get to keep the fees that you pay.
 Therefore, they will be incentivized to prioritize transactions that have a higher Gwei.